savancd/survey-form/README.md

-# This is survey-form done for Sertification Project
-## The Course on FreeCodeCamp for Responsive website design
+## This is survey-form done for Certification Project for the Course on FreeCodeCamp for Responsive website design